In my previous blog post introducing Cloud Pod Architecture, I provided you with a high-level, conceptual overview. Now, let’s get to the details.

-Cloud Pod Architecture and Multi-Data-Center View in Horizon 6
+VMware Horizon 6 Cloud Pod Architecture & Multi-Data-Center View

-One of the key features of the Horizon Cloud Pod Architecture is the high availability and scale-out of virtual desktops in VMware Horizon 6.
+One of the key features of the VMware Horizon Cloud Pod Architecture is the high availability and scalability of Horizon 6 virtual desktops.
 Many of you may have heard about this feature referred to as Linked-Mode View or Multi-Data-Center View or Federated View Pods.
 All of these mean the same thing.

 Today, virtual desktops provided by Horizon can be deployed using a block and pod architecture, or design.
 (Refer to sections titled View Building Blocks and View Pods in the View Architecture Planning Guide.)
 A single View pod can contain up to five View blocks, can scale up to 10,000 (10K) desktops, and can be deployed in a single data center.
 Customers looking to scale beyond 10K desktops can deploy multiple View pods.
 However, each View pod is an independent entity that has its own user entitlements and is managed separately.
 With the new Horizon 6 Cloud Pod Architecture, customers can aggregate multiple View pods in either the same data center or different data centers and entitle users to a desktop in any location.